doraemonj/doraemonj.github.io/a_python_003/index.md

-# How to Index and Transform in Numpy Arrays?
+# How to Select and Transform Numpy Arrays?

 In [previous post](https://doraemonj.github.io/a_python_002/), we learnt how to create arrays with numpy.
 Today we're going to talk about how to index and transform numpy arrays.